Breast Reduction Surgery Cost and Procedure Information

 Free Nipple Graft

-As with any surgery, there are risks and complications associated with breast reduction.
+As with any surgery, there are risks and complications associated with breast reduction surgery.
 It is essential that you are aware of all these risks before you commit to having surgery.

 The risks and complications associated with breast reduction include: